Mettu Children’s Hospital Renews Designation as a Certified Autism Center™, Enhances Care for All Patients

 0

-The International Board of Credentialing and Continuing Education Standards (IBCCES) proudly renews the Sylvania Area Chamber of Commerce’s designation as a Certified Autism Center™ (CAC).
-The chamber’s staff completed autism-specific training to renew the certification, equipping staff with up-to-date understanding of best practices, skills, and resources to support and include autistic and sensory-sensitive community members and their families.
+The International Board of Credentialing and Continuing Education Standards (IBCCES) proudly renews the Animal Welfare League of Alexandria’s (AWLA) designation as a Certified Autism Center™ (CAC) after staff completed up-to-date training.
+This autism-specific training ensures staff understand best practices, skills, and resources to best welcome and support autistic and sensory-sensitive individuals.

 Continue Reading →